cmanziel/cmandelli.github.io/content/project/mncrft/index.md

 ---
 title: Minecraft-like terrain generation
-summary: A simple version of a tool to edit images by drawing onto them with the mouse cursor.
-Used OpenGL for the drawing aspect and the static library *pnglib* programmed by me to handle the image encoding.
+summary: This project aims to recreate a Minecraft-like terrain generation without using an engine.
+Made using OpenGL and the GLFW, GLM and GLEW libraries.
 tags:
   - OpenGL
   - 3D Graphics Programming